cllebrun/cllebrun.github.io/labs/3.4 Lab Android - Watson Assistant/README.md

 + For example, you can ask your virtual concierge to order a pizza, specifying the toppings and the size of your pizza:
 "I would like to order a small pepperoni pizza with cheese and tomatoes but no anchovies"

-You will get how Watson Assistant understood your request, what intent and which entities it recognises.
+You will get how Watson Assistant understood your request, what intent and which entities it recognizes.
 You get the answer which comes from your dialog design.

   <img src="./images/pepperonipizza.png" width="50%"/>
 + You can also ask about gym, sauna, restaurant opening hours, ask for information about different types of restaurants ...